VALAWAI/docs/docs/tutorials/mov.md

  - **asyncAPI** This is a string with the specification of the services that provide the component in [YAML](https://en.wikipedia.org/wiki/YAML) and using the [asyncapi](https://www.asyncapi.com/en) specification.

-The MOV validate that the provided information is valid and if it is stored this information on the database and automatically creates any possible connection of this component with the rest of the components that are already registered.
-By default, if the new connections are between different types of components they are enabled, and otherwise it is disabled.

 The next JSON is an example of the message payload to register a component.

 ```